-Some experts feel that if you start pumping and giving bottles too early — before your baby is used to breastfeeding — your little one might have "nipple confusion" and may decide that the bottle is the quicker, better option than the breast.
-While some babies experience this confusion, others have no problem transitioning between a bottle and the breast.
+But it's a good idea to wait to introduce a bottle to your baby.
+Some experts feel that pumping and giving bottles too early — before a baby is used to breastfeeding — might cause "nipple confusion," leading a baby to decide that the bottle is the quicker, better option than the breast.
+While some babies have this confusion, others have no problem moving between a bottle and the breast.

-As frustrating as pumping might be for some women at first, giving your baby a bottle of breast milk can allow you to get some much-needed rest and can let your partner, or other family members, participate in the bonding experience of feeding your baby.
-It also can allow you to continue to provide breast milk for your child when you return to work.
+Though pumping might be frustrating at first, it can help you get some much-needed rest and let your partner and other family members bond with and feed the baby.
+It also allows you to continue to provide breast milk for your baby when you return to work or are away.

 What type of pump is best?

-Breast pumps can be purchased from lactation consultants, hospitals, retail stores, and online.
+You can buy or rent a breast pump from lactation consultants, hospitals, retail stores, and online.
 A lactation consultant will give you detailed instructions and be there for you if you have difficulty.

-Despite their expense, electric (or automatic) pumps can be easier to use than manual ones because they don't require you to exert much physical effort.
-And many models allow you to pump both breasts at once.
-Using models that allow you to pump both breasts at once is a real time-saver and may increase milk supply.
+- Electric pumps.
+Despite their expense, electric (or automatic) pumps can be easier to use than manual ones because they don't require much physical effort.
+And many models let you pump both breasts at once, which is a real time-saver and may increase your milk supply.

 Some women find the noise of the electric pumps to be a little much (especially if you're pumping at work or away from home).
-And though they often come in easy-to-carry bags (such as backpacks or arm bags), the weight and bulk might be somewhat cumbersome.
+And though they often come in easy-to-carry bags (such as backpacks or arm bags), the weight and bulk can be a bit cumbersome.

 Also keep in mind where you might be using the pump.
 Some electric pumps can be plugged in or battery-operated; others can't.
 So, unless you want to have to find a comfortable spot and an electrical outlet every time, you might want one that offers both options.
 It's also important to consider a back-up method, such as a battery-operated or manual pump, in case of a power outage.